-Like Tableau, you don’t need to write any code to get beautiful visualizations.
+Like Tableau, you don’t need any coding knowledge to write any code for interactive visualization of data from multiple data sources.
 Just upload your data and get back what you need.
-You can easily integrate your creations with your site and even use take advantage of local maps.
+You can easily integrate your creations with your site and even use and take advantage of local maps.

-It’s a little more affordable that Tableau, and is now free for up to 10K chart views.
+It’s a little more affordable than Tableau, and is now free for up to 10K chart views.

 It also offers some other cool features like:

-- Easy export to 3 formats or an embed code
+- Easy export to 3 data formats or an embed code

 - No registration required

-The app is designed with “designers and vis geeks in mind”, so you have a lot of flexibility.
-Also, despite being a web app, RAW doesn’t process any of your data – it’s all done by your web browser.
+The app is designed with “designers and visual geeks in mind”, so you have a lot of flexibility.
+Also, despite being a web app, RAWGraphs doesn’t process any of your data – it’s all done by your web browser.
 This means you know your data is kept safe because you’re the only one that ever sees it.

-Overall, RAW is great if you are looking for one of the most professional, free, open, customizable, and best data visualization tools.
+Overall, RAWGraphs is great if you are looking for one of the most professional, free, open, customizable, and best data visualization tools.